 We then moved to mobile applications.
-With the same story, you need to install it on your mobile phone, and update it now and then to get those latest shiny features.
+With the same story, you need to install it on your mobile phone and update it now and then to get those latest shiny features.

 But can we do better?
 Yes we can!

 As a software engineer, your job isn’t stopped at writing software.
 You need to have a vision about the future, where the industry is heading, and to take advantage of anything new that can help you or your customers.
 I wanted to make it bold as this is totally different from using any new, hot, and trending technology.
 Your users do not care if you’re using a new shiny thing, they only care if it’s adding value to their interaction with your software.
-Balancing these two requirements, the developer’s and the users experience, is something you always need to keep in mind.
+Balancing these two requirements, the developer’s and the user’s experience is something you always need to keep in mind.

-There is a type of applications having a good balance between users and developers.
+There is a type of application having a good balance between users and developers.
 And this is where the industry is heading.
 It’s the web applications era!
 And this era is here to last.
 It’s not fading, it’s not a bubble, it’s here to stay for a long time.